alexandrosk/shopify-app-ts/README.md

-# 🌍Shopify Node App with Typescript tRPC, Redis and Prisma [WIP]
+# 🌍 Shopify Node App with Typescript tRPC, Redis and Prisma [WIP]

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.

 🚀 It contains the basics for building a Shopify app + Typesafety, tRPC routers redis and prisma! 🚀

-#### 🚧 This is kinda WIP please use at your own risk
+#### 🟢 Ready to use on your next project!
+#### Commits and PRs are welcome! :)

 ## 🟢 What works
-[x] - Shopify CLI, create theme-app-extensions deploy etc
+[✅] - Shopify CLI, create theme-app-extensions deploy etc

-[x] - tRPC
+[✅] - tRPC

-[x] - Express & Node
+[✅] - Express & Node

-[x] - Redis
+[✅] - Redis

-[x] - Prisma DB client works
+[✅] - Prisma DB client works

+[✅] - Typesafe GraphQL Codegen Generator

 ## Benefits

 Typesafety over all!
-Plus main node shopify functionalities like theme-app-extensions etc Railway for redis and prisma
+Plus main node shopify functionalities like theme-app-extensions are working out of the box for **embedded apps**.
+I'm using Railway for redis and prisma.

 ## Tech Stack